 It's up to the program administrator to ensure there is no conflict between Bell's marketing strategy and the supplier's incentive program.
-For further information, please refer to the Incentive & Recognition Programs Guidelines on the Human Resources Bellnet site.
+For further information, please refer to the Guidelines for Incentive and Recognition Programs on the Human Resources Bellnet site.